navipartner/docs/content/en/docs/ecommerce/shopify/reference/shopify_store/index.md

 type: docs
 ---

-You need to set up each Shopify shop that you want to integrate with a distinct Shopify store in Business Central.
+A separate Shopify Store needs to be set up in Business Central for each Shopify shop you want to integrate with.
 You can do so from the **Shopify Integration Setup** administrative section, or you can find the **Shopify Stores** administrative section with the Business Central search function.

 The **Shopify Store** page contains store-specific settings.
 You can select whether the integration is enabled with the store and then pick the integration areas you want to use for the store.